-In this paper, the role of flow structures, particularly a pair of counter-rotating vortices, generated in wind farm control through yaw misalignment was investigated.
-These vortices were shown to be important in (1) deforming the shape of the wake, (2) in explaining the asymmetry of efficacy in wake steering of oppositely signed yaw angles (rather than the currently used natural

-5 deflection angle), and (3) in understanding how a "steered" wake interacts with a downstream wake and with laterally adjacent wakes.
-These findings are critical for developing an effective, robust strategy for wind farm control.
+In this paper, the role of flow structures, particularly this pair of counter-rotating vortices, generated in wind farm control through yaw misalignment was investigated.
+These vortices were shown to be important in deforming the shape of wake, in explaining the asymmetry of efficacy in wake steering of oppositely signed yaw angles (rather than the currently used natural deflection angle), and in understanding how a "steered" wake interacts with a downstream wake and with laterally adjacent wakes.